daniel ferreira padilla

 I am leading several lines of research and I supervise several students including PhD, Master, Postdoc, and Undergraduate students.

-My main research interest is Normal Aging and neurodegenerative disorders such as Alzheimer’s disease and Dementia with Lewy bodies.
-My main focus is in cognition and neuroimaging but genetic factors, CSF biomarkers, and clinical and socio-demographic factors are part of my research as well.
+My main research interest is Normal Aging and neurodegenerative disorders such as Dementia with Lewy bodies and Alzheimer’s disease.
+My main focus is on cognition and neuroimaging but genetic factors, CSF biomarkers, and clinical and demographic factors are part of my research as well.
 I have a strong interest in multivariate analysis and artificial intelligence as well.

 Projects available for students (Master, Undergraduate, Guests, etc.):